Puppy Feeding Guide: How Much to Feed a Puppy

 Dog Food for Large- and Giant-Breed Puppies

 Some companies have developed formulas for different groups of puppies.
-For large- and giant-breed puppies, the amount of calories, protein, calcium and phosphorus has to be perfect to establish a slow but steady growth and avoid any orthopedic problems.
-You don’t want your Great Dane to grow too fast.
+For large- and giant-breed puppies, the calories, protein, calcium, and phosphorus have to be perfect to establish a slow but steady growth and avoid orthopedic problems.
+(You don’t want your Great Dane to grow too fast.)
 Many large- and giant-breed dogs don’t reach adult size until they are well over a year of age.

 Dog Food for Small- and Toy-Breed Puppies